Next Generation Internship Program

 - Hazards and Risk Assessment Research: HSAC will partner with leading scholars and field experts to support hazard and disaster mitigation research.
 Additionally, HSAC will incorporate private sector assessment and economic impact analysis into this area of study.

 - Homeland Security Research: HSAC develops partnerships with researchers that specialize in homeland security, public safety, and the assessment of individual and region-wide preparedness.

 - Supply Chain Resilience Research: HSAC supports national, state, and local efforts in assessing the risks and challenges facing key commodity sectors.
 We work to incorporate private sector assessment and economic impact analysis into this research.

 - HSAC Research Library: All research will be made available to the public online via the “HSAC Research Library”.

 HSAC hosts small-scale exercises to provide training, tools, and resources for the private and public sectors, allowing for measurement, assessment, and testing of emergency plans.

 HSAC immerses participants from the private, public, and civic sectors in a dynamic and active, multiple-threat, large-scale exercise.
 Exercise participants from various agencies/jurisdictions will gather to assess the region’s response capabilities.
 The exercises range from natural disasters, active shooter scenarios, and other human-caused incidents.

 Increase access to vital training for regional public safety personnel

-HSAC will enlist nationally recognized trainers to host premier simulation-based training in the country for the public and elected officials.
-Training will be hosted in Los Angeles to increase the number of participants, and broaden the pools of who can take part from both private and public sectors.
+HSAC will enlist nationally recognized trainers to host premier simulation-based training for elected officials and public safety professionals in the Los Angeles region.
+Training will be hosted locally to increase the number of participants and broaden the pool of induviduals from both the private and public sectors.

-The Los Angeles region has more than 30,000 public safety professionals that benefit from formal Incident Command System (ICS) training.
-This training is scalable; HSAC will host a greater number of training cohorts per year, based on additional support.
+This training is scalable; HSAC will host additional training cohorts per year, based on additional support.